developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Since a transaction may include multiple steps and each transaction step could include one or more configurations, there may be cases where steps within a transaction are dependent on steps earlier in the same transaction.
 In such cases, it may be desirable to terminate a transaction if the processing of a step results in an error to avoid propagating the results of that error into subsequent steps.

-By default, execution will continue with the next transaction step once execution of the current step is completed.
+By default, execution continues with the next transaction step once execution of the current step is completed.

 A decision to override this default behavior can be made independently for each step within a transaction by supplying an Error Mode value:

 - An Error Mode value of ***Continue*** indicates that any errors that occur during the execution of the current transaction step should NOT terminate execution of subsequent steps in the same transaction.
-Execution will thus always continue with the next transaction step once execution of the current step is completed.
+Execution thus always continues with the next transaction step once execution of the current step is completed.

 - An Error Mode value of ***Stop*** indicates that any errors that occur during the execution of the current transaction step should terminate execution of subsequent steps in the same transaction.
-Execution will continue with the next transaction step only if execution of the current step completes with NO errors.
+Execution continues with the next transaction step only if execution of the current step completes with NO errors.

 ## Analytics Configuration